FROM THE GREENLAND

 my first high school reading of The Beautiful

-, leads to burning desire to
+and the Damned, leads to burning desire to

 install new fluorescent bulb in back bathroom